ZhuangLab/storm-analysis/storm_analysis/sa_utilities/README.txt

 hdf5_to_bin.py - Convert a storm-analysis HDF5 file to the Insight3 binary format.

+hdf5_to_image.py - Create an image from a HDF5 file.

 hdf5_to_txt.py - Convert a storm-analysis HDF5 file to a comma separated text file.

+merge_bin.py - Merge two or more bin files into a single file.

 merge_hdf5.py - Merge two or more (tracked) HDF5 files into a single file.